gdbroman/broman.blog/posts/career.md

 ## Be a Curious Grug

-Petroleum engineering is asymmetric but perhaps not too exciting. *What do you want to bring to be?*
+Petroleum engineering is asymmetric, but perhaps not too exciting. *What future do YOU want to bring to be?*

 (Think hard about the future.)

 To find existing efforts, look for the strange and esoteric.
-Even better, what does the mainstream condemn?
-Paths with asymmetric upside must have little competition.
+Even better, *what does the mainstream condemn?* Paths with asymmetric upside must have little competition.

-> *Why do we fight each other about this piece or that piece of land?*
+> Why do we fight each other about this piece or that piece of land?
 >
-> *Why are we not looking outwards?*
+> Why are we not looking outwards?
 >
-> – Ragnar Lothbrok
+> <cite>– Ragnar Lothbrok</cite>
 >